-founded.
-Herter seems to be aping the course which Dulles followed in Latin America.
-It manded that Negro workers be fired in retaliation for the boypeople over State Department policy are well cott.
-Meanwhile, the Southern Conference Educational Fund, a Southwide integration organization, warned in an April 7 dispatch from Jackson that the Citizens Councils of America has opened a campaign for Congress to revive the state "sedition" laws invalidated by the Supreme Court in 1956.
-The monthly paper of the Citizens Councils recently declared: "Let us not mince The latest State Department moves have words; the 'sit-down' Negro (Continued on Page 4) Socialist Enters California Race LOS ANGELES, April 12 -Erroll Banks, a packinghouse worker here, announced his candidacy today for Congressman from the Twenty-third California District.
-He is the nomince of the Socialist Workers party.
-In the opening statement of his campaign, Banks scored the Democratic and Republican parties for "riding roughshod" over the needs of the working people for peace, economic security and racial equality.
+manded that Negro workers be In my opinion, these fears of the Cuban fired in retaliation for the boypeople over State Department policy are well cott. founded.
+Herter seems to be aping the course Meanwhile, the Southern Conference Educational Fund, a Southwide integration organization, warned in an April 7 dispatch from Jackson that the Citizens Councils of America has opened a campaign for Congress to revive the state "sedition" laws invalidated by the Supreme Court in 1956.
+The monthly paper of the Citizens Councils recently declared: "Let us not mince words; the 'sit-down' /Negro (Continued on Page 4) Socialist Enters California Race LOS ANGELES, April 12 -Erroll Banks, a packinghouse worker here, announced his candidacy today for Congressman from the Twenty-third California District.
+He is the nominee of the Socialist Workers party.
+In the opening statement of his campaign, Banks scored the Democratic and Republican parties for "riding roughshod" over the needs of the working people for peace, economic security and racial equality. we need it now.